maykinmedia/django-rijkshuisstijl/README.rst

         {% meta_js %}
     </body>

-See the documentation for further information about navigation, forms and lists.
+See the documentation for further information about logos, navigation, forms and datagrids.